ShravaniSindagi00/To-Do-List/README.md

 <br>

 Key Features:
-Add Tasks: Users can easily add new tasks to the list.
+Add Tasks: Users can easily add new tasks to the list.<br>
-Check Off Tasks: Click on a task to mark it as completed, toggling a visual "checked" state.
+Check Off Tasks: Click on a task to mark it as completed, toggling a visual "checked" state.<br>
-Delete Tasks: Remove tasks from the list with a simple click on the delete button.
+Delete Tasks: Remove tasks from the list with a simple click on the delete button.<br>
-Persistent Storage: Tasks are saved in local storage, ensuring that they are retained across sessions.
+Persistent Storage: Tasks are saved in local storage, ensuring that they are retained across sessions.<br>

 <br>

-Technologies Used:
+Technologies Used:<br>
-HTML
+HTML<br>
-CSS
+CSS<br>
-JavaScript
+JavaScript<br>